Will an Anti-cocaine Vaccine Improve Drug Treatment?

 If an individual has tried cocaine, but not developed problems with it, would there be any reason to make the effort to get vaccinated?
 The casual user might think “I enjoy cocaine occasionally.
 Why would I want to prevent myself from enjoying it?”

 The individual who has used cocaine excessively may be the least likely person to get vaccinated.
 Antabuse, a medication that makes one very sick if alcohol has been consumed, has not been widely used.
-If everyone who has alcohol problems would start taking Antabuse (most individuals can tolerate the drug), we would dramatically reduce the amount of drinking problems.
+If everyone who has alcohol problems would start taking Antabuse (most individuals can tolerate the drug), we would dramatically reduce the number of drinking problems.
 However, Antabuse has been available for over 50 years, and it is not widely used.
 Individuals who are offered Antabuse often state they are “not ready” for “something like that” just yet.
 Would a cocaine vaccine be any more popular?

 The addiction medications that work best (methadone, suboxone) work because they are a substitute for the drugs they are designed to “treat.”
 Vaccines, Antabuse, and any medication that would block a drug experience are going to be viewed much differently.
 Why does the federal government keep spending so much money on a drug treatment strategy that has such little promise of success?